SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Correlation Matrix of Evaluation Metrics

+In this section, we show examples where the question was answered correctly in the X $\rightarrow Y$ prompt setting but failed in either the X $\rightarrow RY$, X $\rightarrow YR$, or both settings.

-\subsection{Correlation Matrix of Evaluation Metrics}
+\section{Correlation Matrix of Evaluation Metrics}

-We applied Pearson correlation to assess the relationship between the automatic evaluation metrics and human-annotated scores.
-As shown in Figure \ref{heatmap}, G-eval has the highest correlation with the human scores among all the automatic metrics.
-However, the correlation is still relatively weak, indicating the need for the development of a new evaluation metric in the future to improve the assessment process
+We applied Pearson correlation to assess the relationship between the automatic evaluation metrics and human-annotated scores for the SPORTU-Video part.
+As shown in Figure~\ref{heatmap}, G-eval has the highest correlation with the human scores among all the automatic metrics.
+However, the correlation is still weak, indicating the need for the development of a new evaluation metric in the future to improve the assessment process.